dapr/dapr/CONTRIBUTING.md

     - You have as much data as possible.
 This usually comes in the form of logs and/or stacktrace.
 If running on Kubernetes or other environment, look at the logs of the Actions services (runtime, operator, placement service).
 More details on how to get logs can be found [here](docs/concepts/best-practices/troubleshooting/logs.md).
 1. For proposals
     - Many changes to the Actions runtime may require changes to the API.
 In that case, the best place to discuss the potential feature is the [Actions Spec repo](https://github.com/actionscore/spec).
-    - Other example could include bindings, state stores or entirely new components.
+    - Other examples could include bindings, state stores or entirely new components.

 ## Contributing to Actions